CompleteCar

 Battery options and official range

 There is one battery for all MGS6 EV models, which is a 77kWh unit that equates to 74.3kWh of usable capacity.
-It is a lithium-ion pack, but it's nickel manganese cobalt (NMC) instead of the more popular LFP make-up.
+It is a lithium-ion pack using nickel manganese cobalt (NMC) chemistry.

 Opt for the single-motor S6 and the range is up to 530km.
-The price for the improved straight-line performance of the dual-motor AWD version is a reduced official range of 485km.
+The price for the improved straight-line performance and traction of the dual-motor AWD version is a reduced official range of 485km.

 Real-world range and efficiency of the MGS6 EV